Readify/madskillz/Consulting.md

 - I know how to make pragmatic decisions in order to ship a product.
 - I know when to call out for help and how to do it effectively.
 - I am technically persuasive.
+- I am proficient at delivering software projects using agile practices.

 #### I am a technical mentor.
 - People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.